wouterj/symfony-docs/testing.rst

 `Integration Tests`_
     These tests test a combination of classes and commonly interact with Symfony's service container.
-These tests do not yet cover the full working application, those are called *Functional tests*.
+These tests do not yet cover the full working application, those are called *Application tests*.

-`Functional Tests`_
+`Application Tests`_
-    Functional tests test the behavior of a complete application.
+    Application tests test the behavior of a complete application.
 They make HTTP requests and test that the response is as expected.

-`End to End Tests (E2E)`_
-    At last, end to end tests test the application as a real user.
-They use a real browser and real integrations with external services.

 Unit Tests
 ----------